Soroush98/FindConnections/README.md

 ## Deployment

-To deploy the FindConnections platform, follow these steps:
+Deploy the FindConnections platform by following these steps:

 1. **Clone the repository**:
     ```sh